 “When he took off his goggles,” recalls Matowski, a committee member who was attending Scout camp with Troop 1104 of Dearborn, Mich., “I could see that he was sobbing.
 I felt so bad for this Scout.
 His world just came crashing down.
 It was like someone took away his birthday party.”

-Still, the swim check is a vital demonstration of a boy’s ability to take care of himself in the water.
-And it’s important to remember that a member of the camp’s aquatic staff will work one-on-one with any Scout and recheck the boy during the week if he wants to advance from nonswimmer to beginner to swimmer.
+Still, the swim check is a vital demonstration of a Scout’s ability to take care of himself in the water.
+And it’s important to remember that a member of the camp’s aquatic staff will work one-on-one with any Scout and recheck the boy or girl during the week if he wants to advance from nonswimmer to beginner to swimmer.

 How can you reduce your Scouts’ anxiety about the swim-check process?
 Take these steps before the swim check.